 Inquest re a fall from an apartment block 2015

 Inquest into death of a tenant living in a block of flats by falling from roof garden where Tim represented Cardiff Community Housing Association (“CCHA”).
 By his careful cross-examination of the deceased’s boyfriend and his admission of hitherto unused material, Tim persuaded HSE to end the investigation into CCHA.
 Instead Cardiff Police started investigation into perverting course of justice against the boyfriend.

 R v Martin Harrow CC 2015

-Tim successfully defended an HGV driver against prosecution for death by dangerous driving/death by careless driving following an accident at work where pedestrian killed.
-By using expert evidence to showing that the driver could not have seen the pedestrian, irrespective of his mobile telephone use whilst driving, Tim secured an acquittal by the jury in just 13 minutes.
+Tim successfully defended an HGV driver against prosecution for death by dangerous driving/death by careless driving following an accident at work where a pedestrian was killed.
+By using expert evidence to show that the driver could not have seen the pedestrian, irrespective of his mobile telephone use whilst driving, Tim secured an acquittal by the jury in just 13 minutes.

 HSE v E Ltd and T Ltd Maidstone CC 2015

 Complex engineering works collapsed on a ground worker causing very serious injuries and leading to an investigation into two very well-known infrastructure companies.